Tag: forward

 Then God called Samuel.
 Samuel was, in many respects, the next judge.
 However, his was definitely a different kind.
 There really wasn’t a military side to Samuel.

 God was mad (and hurt).
 Yet, God used this tiny turn in the hearts of Israelites, to bring, ultimately, the line of David into preeminence.
-From that line of David, the Savior came.
+From that line of David, Jesus the Savior came.

 ※Reflection※